jeremyfix/dcejs/README.md

 On all the OS, you can check this works by ensuring you can execute the command `ssh-keygen` from a terminal.

 If you want to use VNC, you should also install the [tigerVNC client](https://sourceforge.net/projects/tigervnc/files/).
+Some MacOS users reported issues when trying to run tigerVNC and were successfull using [realvnc](https://www.realvnc.com/fr/connect/download/viewer/macos/).

 If you want to use NoMachine, you should also install the [NoMachine client](http://www.nomachine.com)